Who are we?

 The sacred responsibility for developing and sustaining our families

-takes us as Aboriginal people back to the past to prepare ourselves for the
+takes us as Indigenous people back to the past to prepare ourselves for the

 future.
 The concepts, principles, and